andyjin2000/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 ### 2D Convolution with LSI Systems

 Convolution is an operation that describes the output of an LSI System, a specific type of system with properties as discussed previously.
-Generally, convolution an operation that involves transforming an input image by applying a defined kernel to each pixel in order to produce a resulting transformed output image.
-2D Convolution is consider one of the most critical and most often used operations in image processing and computer vision.
+Generally, convolution is an operation that involves transforming an input image by applying a defined kernel to each pixel in order to produce a resulting transformed output image.
+2D Convolution is considered one of the most critical and most frequently used operations in image processing and computer vision.

-We've discussed how the concept of a kernel might be used to apply a filter to an image using the _Moving Average Filter_ example, but now that we understand the concept of impulse functions and impulse responses, we can generalize this process to an arbirary impulse response $h$.
+We've discussed how the concept of a kernel might be used to apply a filter to an image using the _Moving Average Filter_ example, but now that we understand the concept of impulse functions and impulse responses, we can generalize this process to an arbitrary impulse response $h$.

 We know that LSI Systems satisfy the **Superposition Property** and the **Shift-Invariance Property**.
 Additionally, we have just discussed that: